PacktPublishing/Full-Stack-Web-Development-with-Remix/3-deployment-targets-adapters-and-stacks/bee-rich/README.md

 - Select [TypeScript](https://www.typescriptlang.org/) and the Express.js Server as your deployment target.

 Please refer to _Chapter 2, Creating a new Remix app_ for more information about the `create-remix` script.
+You can also refer to the [REMIX_README.md](./REMIX_README.md) file for more information about how to work with Remix and the Express.js starter template.

 2. **Set up Prettier and ESLint**